hydroper-jet/lang/draftDocuments/0.1.0/design.md

 # Visibility

-The visibility of item is a visibility ranging from a module to all of its descendants.
+The visibility of item is either a visibility ranging from a module to all of its descendants, or a `protected` visibility that ranges from the enclosing class to its subclasses.
 The `public` modifier indicates that the item is visible to all programs, while the `internal` or `private` modifiers indicate that the item is visible to the containing module and all of its descendants.

 The `[Public("q")]` meta data is used to specify the module to which an item is visible.
-For example, the following indicates that the function `f` is available to `package` and all of its descendants:
+For example, the following indicates that the function `f` is available to `package` (the top module of the package) and all of its descendants:

 ```js
 [Public("package")]